2023–24 Washington Wizards season: February

 As the trade deadline approached, Winger continued to hold out for a willing partner that would give the Wizards a first-round pick for any players on the trading block.
 On February 8th, Winger got his wish, trading their starting Center, Daniel Gafford, to the Dallas Mavericks in exchange for Richaun Holmes and Dallas' first-round pick in the 2024 NBA draft.
 On the 16th, the team waived Delon Wright.
 On the 22nd, the team would give a 10-Day Contract to Justin Champagnie.

 This month saw the Wizards hit their nadir on the court, winning zero games, and on a 13-game losing streak since their loss against the Clippers on January 31.
-The only Wizards representative at the 2024 NBA All-Star Game in the middle of tne month was Coulibaly, who appeared in the Rising Stars Challenge, as a member of Team Pau.
+The only Wizards representative at the 2024 NBA All-Star Game in the middle of the month was Coulibaly, who appeared in the Rising Stars Challenge, as a member of Team Pau.
 The team would finish 0–12 for the month and with a 9–50 record on the season.